snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step4.md

-`energy_storage` is the time derivative term that uses two material properties, namely the solid density `rho` and the solid specific heat `cp`. `solid_energy_diffusion` represents heat conduction and uses the thermal conductivity property provided under `kappa`. `source` provides the heat source and is discussed later. `convection_pebble_bed_fluid` models convective heat transfer between the solid pebbles and the helium coolant.
+`energy_storage` is the time derivative term that uses two material properties, namely the solid density `rho` and the solid specific heat `cp`. `solid_energy_diffusion` represents heat conduction and uses the thermal conductivity property provided to the `coeff` parameter. `source` provides the heat source and is discussed later. `convection_pebble_bed_fluid` models convective heat transfer between the solid pebbles and the helium coolant.
 It uses the volumetric heat transfer coefficient `h_solid_fluid` as property.

-In `solid_energy_diffusion` the `effective_diffusivity` parameter should be explained in detail.
-If set to `true`, then `kappa` is interpreted as effective thermal conductivity and used as is.
-If set to `false`, then the value of `kappa` is multiplied with the porosity to take into account reduced thermal conductivity of porous regions.
+In `solid_energy_diffusion` the `coeff` parameter should be provided with an effective thermal conductivity that takes into account porosity and heat transfer mechanisms other than conduction.
+This will be accomplished in Step 5.

 For `energy_storage`, the values of density, specific heat, and porosity do not matter for the steady-state solution of this problem because the time derivative term vanishes at steady-state.
 These properties affect the progression of the pseudo transient and can in principle be chosen to get to the steady-state result in fewer time steps.
 However, for true transient problems the values of porosity, density, and specific heat matter and need to represent physical reality.
 Their dual use in pseudo-transient and transient scenarios may lead to user error because transient inputs are often created by modifying steady-state/pseudo-transient inputs.
 Therefore, the `PINSFVEnergyTimeDerivative` provides the `scaling` parameter to adjust the thermal capacity to accelerate the pseudo-transient.